Is the English Assessment Required?

-The purpose of the English assessment is to assess your reading and writing skills.
-Results will inform you if you are ready to undertake college-level work or if you need to further develop your skills.
+The purpose of the English Assessment test measures your reading and writing skills.
+Results will determine whether or not you're ready to undertake college-level work or if you need to further develop your skills.
 Based on your results, you will be placed into a level of English appropriate to your skill level.
 In this manner your probability of success will be increased.

 What Determines Success in English?

 One of the most important measures is your current skill level is reading and writing.
 We also recognize the importance of study skills, time management skills, previous grades in English and/or ESL, completion of course prerequisites, motivation, the length of time since your last ESL class, and/or the length of time since your last ESL class in your country.

 What is the name of the English assessment test?

 SMC uses the ACCUPLACER program battery of tests to assess students' skills in reading, grammar, writing, etc. All students will start with the Reading Comprehension test and then complete the Sentence Skills test.
 Given the adaptive nature of the tests, you will initially get an item of intermediate difficulty.
 From there, if you answer correctly you will be given an item of greater difficulty which is valued with more points.
 If you get it wrong, you will get an item of lesser difficulty, which is valued with fewer points.
 If you want to maximize your chances of placing into a college-level English class it is crucial you perform well in the first few questions.